-Rats were treated with a "standardised" extract (DER and extraction solvent unknown) obtained from Vaccinium macrocarpon in two dosage schemes (14 days, 0.5 mg of proanthocyanidins/kg/day; 1 day, 1.5 mg of proanthocyanidins/kg/day).
+Rats were treated with a "standardised" extract (DER and extraction solvent unknown) obtained from Vaccinium macrocarpon in 2 dosage schemes (14 days, 0.5 mg of proanthocyanidins/kg per day; 1 day, 1.5 mg of proanthocyanidins/kg per day).
 The aim of this study was to evaluate the effect of anthocyanins and proanthocyanidins contained in this extract on the activity and expression of intestinal and hepatic biotransformation enzymes: cytochrome P450 (CYP1A1, CYP1A2, CYP2B and CYP3A), carbonyl reductase 1 (CBR1), glutathione-S-transferase (GST) and UDP-glucuronosyl transferase (UGT).
-Administration of cranberry extract led to moderate increases in the activities of hepatic CYP3A (by 34%), CYP1A1 (by 38%), UGT (by 40%), CBR1 (by 17%) and GST (by 13%), while activities of these enzymes in the small intestine were unchanged.
+Administration of the cranberry extract led to moderate increases in the activities of hepatic CYP3A (by 34%), CYP1A1 (by 38%), UGT (by 40%), CBR1 (by 17%) and GST (by 13%), while activities of these enzymes in the small intestine were unchanged.
 No changes in the relative amounts of these proteins were found.
-The authors concluded that the interactions of cranberry extract with simultaneously administered drugs seem not likely (Bártíková et al., 2014).
+(Bártíková et al., 2014).

-Cranberry was screened for the potential to inhibit CYP2C8 activity in human liver microsomes.
-A volume per dose index (VDI) was calculated to determine the volume in which a dose should be diluted to obtain $IC{50}$ equivalent concentration.
+A dry extract powder of cranberry (DER and extraction solvent not specified) was screened for the potential to inhibit CYP2C8 activity in human liver microsomes.
+A volume per dose index (VDI) was calculated to determine the volume in which a dose should be diluted to obtain IC{50} equivalent concentration.
 Cranberry had a VDI value >5.0 l per dose unit, suggesting a potential for interaction.
-Based on the calculated inhibition curves the $IC{50}$ (mean ± SE) value of cranberry was 24.7 ± 2.7 mg/ml (Albassam et al., 2015).
+Based on the calculated inhibition curves the IC{50} (mean ± SE) value of cranberry extract was 24.7±2.7 mg/ml (Albassam et al., 2015).

-Activity of human CYP3A4 enzyme was used as a parameter to determine the effect of cranberry supplement from nine manufacturers.
-The content of a cranberry product, equivalent to one capsule, was extracted with methanol.
-Aliquots (5 ul) of the extract were tested for their ability to inhibit the metabolism of the human CYP3A4 substrate quinine, using an in vitro liver microsomal technique.
-Of nine cranberry products tested, eight products had little or no effect but only one brand caused very strong inhibition (67.2 %) of CYP3A4.
-The reason for this inhibition is unknown.
-The effect of cranberry was varied and ranged from 4.4 % activation to 67.2 % inhibition.
-Lack of effect on human CYP3A4 activity suggests that use of cranberry dietary supplement is unlikely to cause significant interactions with drugs metabolized by CYP3A4 (Wanwimolruk et al., 2012).
+Activity of human CYP3A4 enzyme was used as a parameter to determine the effect of cranberry supplement from 9 manufacturers.
+The content of a cranberry product, equivalent to 1 capsule, was extracted with methanol and were tested in vitro for their ability to inhibit the metabolism of the human CYP3A4 substrate quinine, using an liver microsomal technique.
+The activity of the extracts varied and ranged from 4.4% activation to 67.2% inhibition (Wanwimolruk et al., 2012).

-Ueswa and Mohri (2006) suggested that cranberry juice has the potential to inhibit the CYP3A mediated activity which was involved in the oxidation of nifedipine (NFP) in both rat intestine microsomes and human liver microsomes.
-Cranberry juice (CJ) was a potent inhibitor of human and rat CYP3A.
-Preincubation with 10% vol/vol of CJ and 1 mM NADPH for 10 min resulted in significant inhibition of the NFP oxidation activity of human and rat CYP3A (18.2 and 12.6% decreases, respectively, compared with preincubation experiments without NADPH).
+Uesawa and Mohri (2006) reported that cranberry juice (CJ) inhibits the CYP3A-mediated metabolism of nifedipine (NFP).
+Preincubation with 10% V/V of CJ and 1 mM NADPH for 10 min resulted in significant inhibition of the NFP oxidation activity of human and rat CYP3A (18.2% and 12.6% decreases, respectively, compared with preincubation experiments without NADPH).
 In addition, the pharmacokinetic interaction between CJ and NFP in vivo was confirmed in rats.
-In comparison with a control group, the area under the concentration-time curve (AUC) of NFP was approximately 1.6-fold higher when CJ (2 mL) was injected intraduodenally 30 min before the intraduodenal administration of NFP (30 mg/kg).
-However, the mean residence time, the volume of distribution and the elimination rate constant were not changed significantly.
+In comparison with a control group, the area under the concentration-time curve (AUC) of NFP was approximately 1.6-fold higher when CJ (2 ml) was injected intraduodenally 30 min before the intraduodenal administration of NFP (30 mg/kg).
+The mean residence time, the volume of distribution and the elimination rate constant were not changed significantly.
 According to the authors, these data suggest that CJ component(s) inhibit the function of enteric CYP3A.